 Intestinal blockage can be caused by feeding your cat all the wrong things or attempting to feed your cat a wide variety of things because you think he/she needs variety to enjoy a meal.

 Instead, holistic health experts advise you to feed your cat pure meat, and not just any wet food; but quality wet food.
-Your cat in a natural-born carnivore, thriving in the wild on only meat with the occasional bit of grass to aid digestion.
-The best-wet foods for cats are pure, soft meat for easy eating and digestion for cats of any age.
+Your cat is a natural-born carnivore, thriving in the wild on only meat with the occasional bit of grass to aid digestion.
+The best foods for cats are is a Biologically Appropriate Diet, for easy eating and digestion for cats of any age.
 Your cat will also get extra moisture from his/her food this way, thus eliminating the potential problem of recurrent constipation for good and encouraging natural colonic motility.

 The Case for Raw Food Diets